Type 2 diabetes occurs mainly in people aged over 40. The first-line treatment is diet, weight control and physical activity.

 - Being overweight or obese.

 - Having a waist measuring more than 31.5 inches (80 cm) if you are a woman or more than 37 inches (94 cm) if you are a man.
+Where in your body you store excess weight is important.
+Central obesity (a big tummy) probably happens because of the effect of insulin pushing excess sugar into abdominal fat cells over the years.

 - Having pre-diabetes (impaired glucose tolerance).
 Impaired glucose tolerance means that your blood sugar (glucose) levels are higher than normal but not high enough to have diabetes.
 People with impaired glucose tolerance have a high risk of developing diabetes and so impaired glucose tolerance is often called pre-diabetes.